-By Janice Burch, Co-Owner, Pro Resume Center, LLC
+By Janice Burch, Executive Resume Writer, Career Coach, Co-Owner at Pro Resume Center, LLC

 Why Does This Matter?

-You, the owner, and your senior leadership team and public facing personnel play a pivotal role in creating these connections and relationships from their first brush with you or your website or LinkedIn profile.
-In order to leverage this asset, you should be educating prospects and partners the best you can on the muscle, experience and wisdom that stands behind your company’s product or service.
+You, the owner, and your senior leadership team and public-facing personnel play a pivotal role in creating these connections and relationships from their first brush with you, your website, or your LinkedIn profile.
+In order to leverage this asset, you should be educating prospects and partners on the muscle, experience, and wisdom that stands behind your company’s product or service.

-What’s Your Leadership Team's Image Now?
+What is Your Leadership Team's Image Now?